MishNia/Newhire-onboarding/README.md

 ## Freshteam Newhire-Onboarding-Invites

-This app assumes the host Freshworks product to be Freshteam, an employee engagement software.
+This app assumes that the host Freshworks product to be Freshteam, an employee engagement software.

 The app observes if new hire has been added and does the following operations: